 Upon receipt of the SECURITY MODE COMMAND message, the UE shall check whether the security mode command can be accepted or not.
-This is done by performing the integrity check of the message, by checking that the Replayed S1 UE security capabilities IE is included if the Selected EPS NAS security algorithms IE is included in the message, and by checking that the received replayed UE security capabilities have not been altered compared to the latest values that the UE sent to the network.
+This is done by performing the integrity check of the message, and by checking that the received Replayed UE security capabilities IE has not been altered compared to the latest values that the UE sent to the network.

 When the SECURITY MODE COMMAND message includes an EAP-success message the UE handles the EAP-success message and the ABBA as described in subclause 5.4.1.2.2.8.